 4. Play on a level playing field.
 We’re all figuring it out.
 Together.

 5. Make no excuses whatsoever.
 Leave your baggage outside.
-Better yet, at home.
+Better yet, leave it at home.

 6. Make the room your own.
-It will make us so much more comfortable.
+It will make us so much more comfortable and engaged.

 8. Know your words and understand what you’re talking about.
+Make them your very own.
 You don’t have to be totally off-book, but if you’ve spent quality time with the material, you’re going to know it.

 9. Do your homework on the project.
 This includes knowing all the players and the show or film’s tone and style.
 Read all the material you can get your hands on.

-10. Make choices and take responsibility for the choices you make.
+10. Make decisions and take responsibility for the ones you make.

 11. Don’t apologize.
 Ever.
 For anything.